Social Responsibility – The future shape of business

 PR and Marketing:

 CSR accreditation provides the opportunity to share positive stories online and through traditional media.

-CSR is not something for the short term.
+Social Responsibility is not something for the short term.
 It’s all about achieving long term results and business continuity.

 All successful CSR Accreditation’s will be automatically entered into the International CSR Excellence Awards.